Litecms/PriceList/readme.md

-This is a Laravel 5 package that provides pricelist management facility for lavalite framework.
+This is a Litecms 5 package that provides pricelist management facility for lavalite framework.

 ## Installation